DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Abstract

 \section{Abstract}

 This paper explores the problem of reconstructing temporally consistent surfaces from a 3D point cloud sequence without correspondence.
 To address this challenging task, we propose DynoSurf, an unsupervised learning framework integrating a template surface representation with a learnable deformation field.
 Specifically, we design a coarse-to-fine strategy for learning the template surface based on the deformable tetrahedron representation.
 Furthermore, we propose a learnable deformation representation based on the learnable control points and blending weights, which can deform the template surface non-rigidly while maintaining the consistency of the local shape.
 Experimental results demonstrate the significant superiority of DynoSurf over current state-of-the-art approaches, showcasing its potential as a powerful tool for dynamic mesh reconstruction.
-The code is publicly available at \url{https://github.com/yaoyx689/DynoSurf}.
+The code is publicly available at \url{https://github.com/yaoyx689/DynoSurf}. \keywords{Dynamic Surface Reconstruction \and Temporally Consistent Meshes \and Low-Dimensional Deformation \and Point Cloud Sequences}